emberjs/rfcs/text/0000-nested-handlebars-syntax.md

 - Slot syntax requires fewer advanced templating features like using an `(array)` of `(hash)`s, but it forces you to provide a top level unique name for everything where from a programming standpoint it's less repetition and indirection to just use an anonymous closure in an array.
 - This RFC's approach suffers from the fact that it wouldn't even be possible to move the `columns` array to JavaScript (unless `x-table` API kept the `cellSlotName` approach from the slot syntax version), due to the fact that you can't put lambda template blocks in JS.

+On a separate note: I made both examples under the "component-centric" model, where 1) the block templates are passed in as attrs and renderable with `{{component attr}}`, and 2) the templates are rendered with a single block param which is a hash of all the attrs passed `{{component attr}}`.
+As I mentioned in the Drawbacks section, there are definitely some cases where being able to pass positional block params would be nicer than having to pass a single POJO, and in this case it's particular bad since all the templates need to render `{{data.item.PROPERTY}}`.
+Again, the reason it's this way is so that any of the template blocks could be replaced with a `(component 'x-foo')` that lives in a separate file, which is (in my opinion) would be a huge win for the Ember ecosystem.
+But in this particular use case, I can't imagine why anyone would move their `x-table` column definitions to a bunch of separate files.